AstunTechnology/os-custom-geonetwork/README.md

 ## Antivirus

-Requires SMTP credentials to be filled in in `.env` and then once you have running containers on the server, ssh onto it and run the shell-script `clamav/run-clamav.sh`.
+SSH onto the server running the containers.
+Create `clamav/.clamavenv` from `clamav/.clamavenv.sample` and fill in the correct SMTP credentials.
+Edit `clamav/run-clamav.sh` to scan the correct volume.

+Ensure the script is executable (`chmod a+x clamav/run-clamav.sh`) and then run it.
+Test it manually first to pick up issues with things like email credentials and directory access permissions.

 The shell-script is set to run as a scheduled task for the `ec2-user` (see `clamav/clamav.crontab`).
-The crontab is loaded as part of `bitbucket.sh` when the server is provisioned.
+The crontab is loaded as part of `bitbucket.sh` when the server is provisioned but/or can be set up manually- there's an example crontab file in the `clamav` folder.

-* If running it on your local machine you will need to adjust the volume locations in the above commands to match.

-* You shouldn't need to create the log and quarantine directories but if it doesn't work, try doing exactly that.

 * For a tame virus file for testing purposes go to https://www.eicar.org/?page_id=3950.